 Here at Whiteout Racing Kennel, everything is run based on what is best for the dogs, and we take great pride in our athletes and their care!

-What creates an environment they can thrive in?
+What creates an environment our dogs can thrive in?
 That's the question that our system is built around.
-This is anything and everything from how the dogs are trained to how the kennel is set up.
+From how the dogs are trained, to how the kennel is set up, to how we feed, and how we interact with the dogs.
 A large portion of our program is based off the benefits we see in our team from free running.
-This is a time that our dogs can run loose and interact with each other and the world around them while supervised, and is an almost daily occurrence.
+This is a time that our dogs can run loose and interact with each other and the world around them.
 As a result we see happier dogs overall who have a strong bond with not only their musher, but also their fellow teammates.
-We also believe that this positively effects work ethic and morale in the team while training.
+We also believe that this positively effects work ethic and morale in the team while training, and not only that, but it has a significant impact on the bodies physical capabilities because it allows them to stretch properly between training runs.

 “Dogs first.
 Always."